 Don’t miss: Margate’s newest attraction.
 Margate Caves, an eighteenth-century chalk mine decorated with unusual carvings and paintings, will reopen to the public this summer.
 The caves have been used as a wine store and an air-raid shelter, and now they’re the seaside’s shadiest spot.

 Get there: One hour 30 minutes by train from London St Pancras to Margate; around two hours by car.

 What’s the vibe?
 1950s seaside innocence, with liberal splashes of Farrow & Ball.

 Why go?
-The super-cute Broadstairs has something for everyone.
-On the one hand, the extensive shallows, sandy beach and gaily painted huts of Viking Bay are a delight for families, but it has plenty of appeal for grown-ups too, including a tiny cinema, great food and a clifftop walk to the romantic Botany Bay.
-The Charles Dickens Museum and Bleak House (where Dickens wrote various parts of novels such as ‘David Copperfield’) are just two attractions dedicated to the Victorian author, who holidayed it up here in the 1800s.
+Super-cute Broadstairs has something for everyone.
+On the one hand the sandy beach and gaily painted huts of Viking Bay are a delight for families, but it has plenty of appeal for grown-ups too, including a tiny cinema, great food and a clifftop walk to romantic Botany Bay.

-What’s the vibe: Understated genteel wealth with a creative edge.
+What’s the vibe: Understated opulence with a creative edge.

 Don’t miss: The brilliant Red House Museum, the home composer Benjamin Britten shared with his partner Peter Pears for the last 20 years of his life.

 Get there: One hour 55 minutes by train from London Liverpool Street Station to Saxmundham, then bus or taxi; around two hours 30 minutes by car.